Matt James (TV presenter): Career

 James hosted The City Gardener on Channel 4 between 2002 and 2005, followed by an American version called Urban Outsiders on HGTV.
 He subsequently hosted UKTV's Matt James' Eco Eden and was gardening expert on Selling Houses.
 He also appeared on an episode of Great British Garden Revivalin 2014.
 In 2011, James joined the Gardenline panel on BBC and guested on Gardeners' Question Time.

 James taught horticulture and landscape design courses at Duchy College and North East Surrey College of Technology, followed by five years at University College Falmouth starting in 2008.
 He later created the landscape design programme at the Eden Project, where he taught between 2014 and 2021.

-Since 2018, James has run a landscape design firm, James+Cook Landscapes, in Cornwall with fellow Eden Project lecturer Polly Cook.
+Since 2018, James has run a landscape design firm, James & Co Landscapes, based in Cornwall.
 He has also written for numerous publications about gardening and garden design including The Daily Telegraph, The Sunday Times, The Garden and the Garden Design Journal.
 James was chosen as Londoner-of-the-Year in the Environment and Regeneration category in 2000 after helping establish a farmers' market in South London.
 He has also won two gold awards at the annual California Landscape Contractors' Association Awards.